modo-studio/framework-oriented/index.md

 ## :warning: Work in progress :warning:
 We're migrating the existing reference on the repository [pepibumur/framework-oriented-programming](https://github.com/pepibumur/framework-oriented-programming) to its own website.
 Stay tuned!.

+---

+> The concept of *Framework Oriented Programming* was thought as a reference for those that plan to modularize their cocoa apps.
+There's official documentation about frameworks/libraries but nothing that the best practices/principles when using them in apps.
+The reference includes principles, examples and tools that help you to understand better what the concept is and how to apply it in your own projects.
+Tools/examples/concepts are open to change.
+Feel free to propose changes, fixes, improvements directly to the [repositories](https://github.com/frameworkoriented).
+If you are trying it we'd like to also know about your approach and the steps that you took to get there.
+Do not hesitate to reach out to me at [pepibumur@gmail.com](pepibumur@gmail.com)

+# Context

+We've always been told as a developers to follow one basic design principle: try to make your code *reusable*.
+Design your classes, your business logic, your projects to be reusable.
+Project them to the future and imagine how these components could be used on different scenarios and contexts, don't couple your code to dependencies, prefer abstractions over concrections...
+There are bunch of principles and philosophies that can be applied to create reusable code from a low level perspective.
+However, from a higher level, we forget about these principles and we end up having projects tied to the platform and tied to our product use case. **What if we could design our apps in a way that could be easy to reuse and platform independent?**

+Nobody predicted a few years ago we were going to have so many platforms to develop for in Swift/Objective-C. Mobile platforms and iOS was the first step for a lot of developers that wanted to give a try to something new, playing with the new features and possibilities that mobile development offered.
+By that time, the focus was coding for iOS.
+We didn't think we were going to need part of all that code in future projects, and thus, I treated my projects like big boxes *(not black because we knew about the magic I was placing inside)* that implemented from UI tasks to interactions with the database.
+The big box was the **main app target**, that one that Xcode creates for you when you start a new project from the scratch.
+Later on, thanks to [CocoaPods](https://cocoapods.org) we easily connected our big box with other external small boxes, [AFNetworking](https://github.com/afnetworking/afnetworking), [MagicalRecord](),...

+We were taking advantage of reusable components that other developers where offering in open.
+That saved and saves us a lot of time in a daily bases.
+However our implemented components weren't reusable at all.
+Moreover they were coupled to other components and also with external dependencies.
+It wasn't a problem when we had only one app, but when Apple introduced new platforms we had a clear **need** to reuse these components to support these new platforms.
+It turned out to be a huge nightmare.
+Some teams decided to share files across targets, but if the design wasn't modular it wasn't easy at all.

+Moreover monolithic projects are not ideal for big teams.
+As the team grows in a monolithic project the number of conflicts increase as well.
+Different teams touching the same file, which is easily solvable if it's a source file, and not as easy if it's a core data model or a storyboard.
+The problem becomes even worse if there're no integration tests between different components and a change in one of them causes an unexpected behaviour in the other.

+That **non-reusable** and **conflicts prone** architecture in the project led us to think about new architectures that could help us to solve these two main issues.
+The approach that we went with was modularizing the app using frameworks.

+We'll guide you through some principles, tooling and examples that might be useful if you plan to go with this setup for your projects.

 # Migration
 > The purpose of this section is explaining the best approach for transitioning from a existing monolithic project to a frameworks setup.